Read the full live award text: Security Services Industry Award → Award Guides

 Majority of hours midnight–6am

-The Sunday shift calculation most guards don't know
+The Sunday shift gap most guards don't know

 The six most common Security Award violations